Mount Ngự Bình: Geography

 On fine days, from the top of Ngu Binh Mount, people can view the city and river, the pine forests on the hills and large plains of Huong Thuy, Phu Vang, Huong Tra Districts with plants and trees.
 In the distance, the dark purple Truong Son Mountain range lies hidden behind clouds.
 Towards the east is a dim white sand strip and Thuan An Estuary in the distance along the deep blue Eastern Sea.

-Some kilometers away from Ngu Binh Mountain is Vong Canh hill, across from Ngoc Tran Mountain.
+Some kilometres away from Ngu Binh Mountain is Vong Canh hill, across from Ngoc Tran Mountain.
 From the Vong Canh hill, people can behold fruit gardens green with areca (betel nut) palms, longan trees, orange groves (including mandarin variety), grapefruit trees, etc. Mingling with pine trees, grey roofs of pagodas and temples, as well as the ancient and meditative tombs, the Perfume River looks like a soft silk strip winding at the foot of the hill.